We believe Christ’s love can change the world.

 To partner with a village or church, please go HERE

-The RECEIVE approach offers shelter and family to existing orphans and widows and pregnant mothers.
+The RECEIVE approach offers shelter and family to single mothers and orphans.

-Partners can support the Receive branch by “adopting” an orphan or widow with monthly financial assistance, or by providing a one-time donation towards the needs of the facility.
+Partners can support the Receive branch by “adopting” an orphan or single mother with monthly financial assistance, or by providing a one-time donation towards the needs of the facility.

 The Rescue branch offers emergency assistance to those in crisis, in order to prevent children from being orphaned and families from breaking apart.